 Many who stay at Ken's Lake Campground, purchase a shower at either the Lazy Lizard Hostel or Up-The-Creek campground or at the Moab Recreation Center and Aquatic Center on their way to or from the MARC.
 Please be kind to your hosts and ensure good karma for all CI dancers by paying the requested shower fee in advance.

 It can be windy at Ken's Lake Campground, so be sure to stake down your tent.
 You might consider bringing earplugs if you are a light sleeper.

 DO NOT BRING PETS.
 While dogs are allowed at the Kens Lake campground, we do not allow pets in our group KL sites, and they cannot be tied up outside the MARC.
 If you leave your pet in your car, you will receive a ticket from the Moab police, as it is not safe to leave pets in cars in the heat.

 Desert hiking right from your tent

-Reservations/Cost - Up-the-Creek will be taking reservations for spaces on a first-come, first-served basis, with all reservations being handled directly with them (and not through us).
+Reservations/Cost - Up-the-Creek will be taking reservations for spaces on a first-come, first-served basis, with all reservations being handled directly with them ( not through us).
 Campsite rates per night range from $25 (1-person site) to $45 (4-person site).
 You may request to be put near others in the "dance group" or near the back of the campground, if they still have spaces.
 As the Memorial Day week and weekend is a very busy time for them, we very strongly urge that you make reservations as soon as possible!
-Contact information (e-mail & phone) may be found on their website at www.moabupthecreek.com.
+Contact information (e-mail & phone) is on their website at www.moabupthecreek.com.